p-kossa/nookys-swag-presets-spt/user/mods/SWAG/README.md

 ```
 {
-	"aiDifficulty": "normal",   <------- bot difficulty, the same as in-game.
+	"SWAG_ONLY_aiDifficulty": "normal",   <------- base game difficulty for SWAG spawned bots.
-	"aiAmount": "asonline",   <------- in-game AI amount - this only affects SCAV and PMC (if pmcWaves: true) waves
+	"SWAG_ONLY_aiAmount": "asonline",   <------- in-game AI amount - this only affects SCAV and PMC (if pmcWaves: true) waves
 	"RandomWaveCount": 7,   <------- # of waves
-	"BossWaveCount": 1,   <------- # of boss waves - don't change this unless you want to experiment
+	"BossWaveCount": 1,   <------- # of boss waves - don't change this unless you know what you're doing
-	"SkipOtherBossWavesIfBossWaveSelected": false,   <------- same as BossWaveCount, don't change this unless you want to experiment
-  "GlobalRandomWaveTimer": {
+  "GlobalSCAVRandomWaveTimer": {
     "WaveTimerMinSec": 60,   <------- global wave timers - these only apply to RANDOM waves, i.e. all_scav.json
     "WaveTimerMaxSec": 120
   },